datacarpentry/image-processing/_episodes/06-thresholding.md

 side of T will be turned "on," while pixels with color values on the other side will be turned "off."
 In order to use this method, we have to determine a good value for T. How might we do that?
-Well, one way is to look at a grayscale historgram of the image.
+Well, one way is to look at a grayscale histogram of the image.
 Here is the histogram produced by the **GrayscaleHistogram.py** program from the
 [Creating Histograms]({{ page.root }}./04-creating-histograms) episode.